Myth Social anxiety is just shyness — you'll grow out of it

 At Work

-Social anxiety in the workplace often revolves around meetings, presentations, networking, and interactions with authority figures.
-The constant pressure to keep up — especially during periods of AI hype cycle anxiety when every headline demands you adapt faster — can make speaking up feel even riskier.
+Social anxiety in the workplace often revolves around meetings, presentations, networking, and interactions with authority figures — situations where the pressure to demonstrate relevant AI skills can intensify the fear of judgment.
+The constant pressure to keep up — especially during periods of AI hype cycle anxiety when every headline demands you adapt faster — creates a crushing sense of AI overwhelm that can make speaking up feel even riskier.
 It can hold people back from promotions, speaking up with good ideas, or asking for help.
 Strategies that help:

 If AI tools at work are adding another layer of comparison and pressure, our AI workplace anxiety guide addresses this specific overlap.
 Our guide to building a healthy relationship with AI can also help you engage with these tools at your own pace, without the social pressure.